- What is credence?

 Why are the questions so hard?

 We chose a variety of question topics such that many people on some topics feel like they have “no idea”.
 E.g., many of our users feel like they have “no idea” about sports questions, and feel like they have to click 50%.
 But cross-domain inference is totally cool and worth training!
 It turns out that you can sometimes use your knowledge from other domains (geography, history, etc.) on such questions to get the answer right 60% or 70% of the time.
 We don’t want to spoil the fun, so try figuring out your strategies for that.
-If it turns out you just don’t know enough related knowledge to guess at sports questions, at least you’ll know that having tried, and you’ll be better calibrated about it 🙂
+If it turns out you just don’t know enough related knowledge to guess at sports questions, at least you’ll know that having tried, and you’ll be better calibrated about it 🙂Why this scoring rule?

 The scoring rule is mainly chosen to elicit honesty and motivate calibration from the user.
 In short, with this scoring the system, the best strategy at any moment is to honestly report your credence level, and over time, adjusting your credence levels to more accurately reflect your success rates will actually improve your score.
 That is, just like in real life, calibration is not the goal of the game… it’s part of the winning strategy.